Large-scale nonconvex optimization: randomization, gap estimation, and numerical resolution: Numerical test

-In the numerical simulation, we set $M=N=100$, and draw the parameters $A_{ji}$ according to the uniform distribution on the interval $[0,1]$ while $y_j$ is drawn according to the uniform distribution on $[0,N/2]$.
-Thus $C_1 \approx M$ and the gap estimate is given by $\frac{C_1}{2N} \approx 0.5$.
-Figure \ref{fig:MIQP1} shows the outcome of the basic Frank-Wolfe algorithm \ref{alg1} with $200$ iterations.
+{The second experiment is on the basic Frank-Wolfe algorithm \ref{alg1} and its stochastic version \ref{alg1+k}.
+In this experiment, we fix $M=N=1000$.} Figure \ref{fig:MIQP1} shows the outcome of the basic Frank-Wolfe algorithm \ref{alg1} with $200$ iterations.
 The left sub-figure shows the evolution of $\gamma_k$ for $\omega_k= 2/(k +2)$ (green curve) and for $\omega_k$ determined by line search \eqref{eq:ls1} (red curve).
 A sub-linear rate of convergence is observed (note that logarithmic scales are employed for both axes).
 The right sub-figure represents the evolution of $J(X^k)-\mathcal{J}^*$, where $X^k$ is a random variable with distribution $\mu^k$.
 For both choices of $\omega_k$, approximate solutions to the problems are simulated, with a gap smaller than $10^{-3}$, significantly smaller than the gap estimate $\frac{C_1}{2N}$.
 The line search approach is quicker than the approach with $\omega_k= \frac{2}{k+2}$.

 Figure \ref{fig:MIQP2} shows the outcome of Algorithm \ref{alg1+k} (with the modification suggested in Remark \ref{rm:modif}), for different (constant) choices of $n_k$ with 200 iterations, for two different stepsize rules ($\omega_k= 2/(k+2)$ on the left, line search on the right).
 Since the algorithm is stochastic, we have tested it 50 times to evaluate its efficiency; the curves represent the average value of $\gamma_k$.
 The standard deviation (for these 8 instances of the SFW method) is displayed on Figure \ref{fig:MIQP3}.
 In all cases, an average value of the gap significantly smaller than $\frac{C_1}{2N}$ can be reached; the standard deviation is also significantly smaller than $\frac{C_1}{2N}$ at the last iterations.
 There is a benefit (both in expectation and standard deviation) in increasing the number of simulations $n_k$ (note that the choice $n_k=1000$ is much smaller the rule suggested by Corollary \ref{coro:convergence}).
 Yet the convergence is slower in comparison with the basic Franck-Wolfe algorithm, which can be explained by the use of the selection method at each iteration.